sarahlisette/CRT_HACKATHON/LOOPVERSE/README.md

-Team Name:
+Team Name: LoopVerse

-Description:
+Description: An Android app that automatically generates mix banks from your selection of key, tempo, and genre.
+Media is Cashed directly from Converse Rubber Tracks Sample Library.

+9 one shot sample banks and 3 loop banks can be played at the same time.
+Press and hold a bank to load another random sample.

-URL:
+URL: n/a

-Individual Name / Email:
+Individual Name / Email: Marcelo DeCastro / marcelo@pi1.net